cathlinlord/everyday-sustainability-blog/pages/blog.md

 permalink: /blog
 section: blog
 intro_paragraph: >
-  Coming soon... blog posts on what is happening internationally to promote sustainability in an everyday fashion.
+  Check out our blog posts to learn about international actions to make everyday life more sustainable!
 ---